 You could also talk to a mental health professional online via sites such as eheadspace, beyondblue and Lifeline.
 Here are more cheap or free ways to get support and professional help.

 - It’s completely understandable if you are having a hard time coping with all of the uncertainty right now.

 - It’s okay to be unsure about what you are going to do next year.

-- Education departments are working hard to ensure that exams and assessments are fair and clear for all.
+- Schools are working hard to ensure that exams and assessments are fair and clear for all.

 It may be difficult to stay calm and focused when the world around you is in chaos, and it’s challenging to accept that we can’t predict the future right now.
 However, it can help to remember that you are still in control of your own path, and that there are lots of different pathways to study and to work.

 Although things will look a little different from how you imagined they would be, or how you had planned, we can usually find our own way to get to where we want to go, even if it takes a little longer than we had first hoped.
 For now, focus on the things that you can control and trust that, no matter what happens, you’ll be able to cope.

 This article was written by Dr Amy Burton, Clinical Psychologist.

 Sign up to ReachOut Delivered for an email series on exam stress.